Rent or Buy in France?

 Even though buying their own home is a major preoccupation for the French, renting can suit people on certain budgets if you take into account the costs involved when you live in an apartment block, the property tax and energy prices, French estate agent network FNAIM says.

-Whether you want to sell your residential property or buy a new real estate investment, a house or an apartment, your private Property Angel is here to help you find your dream home.
+Whether you want to sell your residential property or buy a new real estate investment, a house or an apartment, Property Angels is here to help you find your next home.